 We deploy the nominal and robust controllers within an \gls{mpc} framework in the real-world experiments.
 The experiments are carried out on a Neobotix MP-500 differential-drive robot.
 Its onboard computer is equipped with an Intel i7-7820EQ processor and 16GB of RAM.
 We test the SIP-based MPC controllers in real-world L-corridor and S-corridor environments (see Fig.~\ref{fig:real-robot-traj}) and in three different settings: slow, medium, and fast settings (see Table~\ref{table:varying-vel-acc-limits} for the velocity and acceleration bounds).

-\paragraph{{Reference tracking and collision avoidance}} The robot follows the reference paths and navigates through the narrow corridors\footnote{A supplementary video demonstrating the real-world experiment results is submitted together with the paper.}.
-At every solver call, the minimum signed distance between the robot at the current time and all point obstacles, as formulated in~\eqref{eq:eval-nominal-constr-violation}, is evaluated.
-The empirical distributions of the signed distances for the nominal and robust controllers, evaluated in the two environments, are shown in Fig.~\ref{fig:min_dist_comparison}.
-Each empirical distribution is based on a data recording of over four minutes.
+\paragraph{Reference tracking and collision avoidance} The robot tracks the reference paths and navigates through the narrow corridors\footnote{A video demonstrating the real-world experiment results is available as multimedia material.}.
+At each solver call, the minimum signed distance to all point obstacles, as formulated in~\eqref{eq:eval-nominal-constr-violation}, is evaluated.
+Fig.~\ref{fig:min_dist_comparison} shows the empirical distributions of the minimum signed distances for the nominal and robust controllers, each based on over four minutes of data in the two environments.
 To the left of the red vertical line, the robust MPC demonstrates fewer and less severe constraint violations compared to the nominal MPC.
 In the first bin to the right of the line, the robust MPC shows a notably lower occurrence frequency compared to the nominal MPC, which results from the additional safety margin gained through the constraint robustification.

-\paragraph{{Computation time}} The maximum number of iterations is set to six for the nominal controller and five for the robust controller.
+\paragraph{Computation time} The maximum number of iterations is set to six for the nominal controller and five for the robust controller.
 The results reported in Fig.~\ref{fig:real_robot_nominal_and_robust_timings} include the computation times for the two environments and three speed settings.
 The median of the total computation time is approximately 13\,ms for the nominal and 19\,ms for the robust controller.
 The majority of the computation times are below 50\,ms, which is the sampling rate of the controller.
 If the computation time exceeds 50\,ms, the controller will wait until a solution is computed, which is the default behavior in Nav2.
 Alternatively, it is possible to manually implement alternatives such as utilizing the solutions of input trajectories obtained at previous time instants combined with multi-threading, which is more suitable for the robust setting.